amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/5_device_routines/README.md

 ```
 cd 3_device_routine_wdynglobaldata
 ```
 Each version has a sub-folder with a CPU serial version to port yourself and a solution for unified memory and with map clauses.
+Build and run analogous to the previous excercises.